-Figure 1-9 MIPS 64-Bit Virtual Address Format
+Figure 1-8 MIPS 64-Bit Virtual Address Format

-The two most significant bits select the mapped major segment (compare these to the address boundaries in Figure 1-7).
-For the xkuseg and xksseg segments, bits 61:44 must all be 0.
-For the xkseg segment, bits 61:44 must all be 0 or bits 61:31 must all be 1, which references the kernel compatibility spaces where the kernel stack is located.
+The two most significant bits select the major segment (compare these to the address boundaries in Figure 1-7).
+Bits 61:40 must all be 0.
 (In principle, references to 32-bit kernel segments would have bits 61:40 all 1, but these segments are not used in 64-bit mode.)

 The size of a page of virtual memory can vary from system to system and release to release, so always determine it dynamically.
 In a user-level program, call the getpagesize() function (see the getpagesize(2) reference page).
-In a kernel-level driver, use the ptob() kernel function (see the ptob(D3) reference page) or the constant NBPP declared in sys/immu.h.
+In a kernel-level driver, use the ptob() kernel function (see the ptob(D3) reference page) or the constant NBPP declared in sys/immu.h.)

-When the page size is 16 KB, bits 13:0 of the address represent the offset within the page, and bits 43:14 select a VPN from the 226, or 64 M, pages in the virtual segment.
+When the page size is 16 KB, bits 13:0 of the address represent the offset within the page, and bits 39:14 select a VPN from the 2, or 64 M, pages in the virtual segment.